 Not to mention, pouring freshly-brewed tea from a glistening glass pitcher over a tall, ice-filled glass makes a beautiful presentation when serving guests.

-Add your ice to the drinking glass and not the serving pitcher to minimize dilution.
 A lemon or berry slice and a sprig of mint are nice finishing touches.

 Traditional Iced Tea Recipe